csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - build test ensures that code is always in a "working state"
 - Unit and integration tests can be run automatically after build succeeds
 - Nightly / weekly tests
-    - Software is built and tested at specified times
+    - software is built and tested at specified times
 - Test at "commit"
     - test set is run when new code is pushed to main repository
 - Nightly and "commit" tests can exclude time consuming tests